 2021 Target Total Direct Compensation.
 In designing our 2021 executive compensation program, the Compensation Committee reviewed each NEO's base salary, annual target cash incentives and annual target long-term incentives (which we refer to as "Target Total Direct Compensation") against the Market Data, targeting such compensation at or near the 50th percentile.
 Mr. Bullington's Target Total Direct Compensation was not reviewed against the Market Data for 2021, but the Compensation Committee consulted with Pearl Meyer in connection with Mr. Bullington's appointment as interim CFO and subsequent appointment as CFO on a non-interim basis.
+His compensation as an interim CFO was based on market trends for internal, interim CFO appointments.
 His compensation package as CFO on a non-interim basis was designed with a goal of approximating his compensation starting in 2022 consistent with the Company's compensation philosophy.